DerivedFunction01/acct-cik/main/database_filter/document.md

 - ✅ "Natural gas forwards lock in future fuel costs"
 - ❌ "We received an crude oil forward delivery today" (physical transaction, no derivative)

+**New matches**: Based on context.
+- "The company is exposed to natural gas price fluctuations.
+However, we do not have derivatives to hedge against this risk.".
 ---

 ### EQ: Equity Derivatives